 - Delivering to the tenant via an employee, manager or another adult

-- By personally leaving the notice with an adult at the rental unit
+- By personally leaving it with an adult at the rental unit

 - By delivering it via certified and regular mail

-It’s advisable that you personally serve the notice to a tenant in the presence of a witness.
+It’s advisable that as the landlord, you personally serve the notice to a tenant in the presence of a witness.